-This programme is ideal for mature learners who have some experience and qualifications already and wish to gain entry to higher education to study a social science subject (such as Sociology, Law, Social Policy or Psychology) or social work.
-It is also suitable for people who would like to apply for university but have been out of education for some time and are keen to 'brush up' on their academic skills, or those who are considering a change in career.
+This programme is ideal for students who are 19 plus, who have some experience and qualifications already and who wish to gain entry to higher education to study a social science subject (such as Sociology, Law, Social Policy or Psychology) or social work.
+It is also suitable for people who would like to apply for university but have been out of education for some time and are keen to 'brush up' on their academic skills, or for those who are considering a change in career.

 You will also be encouraged to undertake a placement within a relevant workplace setting to help you develop organisational, planning, problem-solving and interpersonal skills.

 Access to Higher Education Diplomas ensure that you are well prepared for university study as well as future employment, so we deliver additional subjects covering study skills and academic writing.
 If you are returning to learning after a break from education, then this course is for you.